Ownership of West Ham United F.C.: David Sullivan, David Gold and Vanessa Gold

 In January 2010, David Sullivan and David Gold acquired a 50% share in West Ham, from CB Holding, giving them overall operational and commercial control.

 At the end of May 2010 Gold and Sullivan purchased a further 10% stake in the club at a cost of £8 million (£4m to CB Holding, £4m towards club debts).
 Taking their controlling stake to 60%, they announced that in the near future they may open up shares for fans to purchase.

 On 9 August 2010, Gold and Sullivan increased their shares up to 30.6% each with "minority investors", (which included former owner Terry Brown, purchasing a further 3.8% of the club at a cost of around £3-4million) leaving Straumur Bank owning 35% of the club.

 On 2 July 2013, it was announced Sullivan had acquired a further 25% of shares from CB Holdings (owned by the Icelandic bank), after restructuring the debt of the club, leaving Straumur Bank with just 10%.
 In order to clear club debts before a move to the Olympic Stadium in 2016, in December 2014 Sullivan announced the availability for sale of 20% of the club.
 The clearing of club debts, given in July 2013 as £70m, is pre-condition to moving to the Olympic Stadium.

 Gold died on 4 January 2023, aged 86.
+Seven months later, Gold's daughter Vanessa became joint-chair with Sullivan.
+On 6 June 2026, Sullivan stood down as chairman.